Dpdl-io/DpdlEngine/doc/DpdlClient.md

 ```
 java -jar DpdlEngine_V1.0_release.jar -load yourScript.h
 ```

-NOTE: The newer release of Java (Java20) has introduced the concepts of 'modules'.
-A compliant version of DpdlEngine will be released soon.

 If you need to run the DpdlClient on the latest version of Java, use the following command and add the modules you want to access via Dpdl code: